mshamilkhan/Mini-Lang-Compiler-C-plus-plus/README.md

     upper is 20
     range lower to upper as i:
-        display "This is the value of i : " , i ~ this would print the numbers from 10 to 20 Pilot also has support for complex nested loop.
+        display "This is the value of i : " , i ~ this would print the numbers from 10 to 20 Mini Lang also has support for complex nested loop.

 Here is an example program to check for prime numbers in a given range: